-As a member of the 115th Congress, Jason serves on the Ways and Means Committee and the Budget Committee.
+As a member of the 117th Congress, Jason serves as the Republican Leader of the Budget Committee and the Ways and Means Committee.
 In Washington Jason has made a name for himself as a strong defender of rural Missouri and all of rural America.
 Jason is committed to fighting intrusive government regulations, increasing markets for farmers and ranchers, and protecting his constituents’ rural way of life.
-For the 115th Congress Smith was elected by his peers to serve as Conference Secretary.
-Jason will use this role as a platform to be a strong advocate for holding government and Washington accountable to the folks of Missouri.
+Congressman Smith served in House leadership during all four years of President Trump’s term from 2016 to 2020.
+Jason used this role as a platform to be a strong advocate for holding government and Washington accountable to the folks of Missouri.

-Jason has earned 100% ratings from the American Conservative Union and the Chamber of Commerce; he is a lifetime member of the National Rifle Association, pro-life and supports traditional values.
+In 2021, Jason was rated as the top conservative in the Missouri Delegation by the American Conservative Union; he is a life member of the National Rifle Association, pro-life and supports traditional values.

 Jason attends Grace Community Church in Salem.